pulumi/pulumi-hugo/themes/default/content/docs/concepts/_index.md

 ---
-title_tag: Pulumi Concepts
+title_tag: What is Pulumi?
-meta_desc: Learn about the basic overall structure and major components of Pulumi here, along with an example of how to create an AWS EC2 security group.
+meta_desc: Learn about what Pulumi is and the basic overall structure and major components and a quick start for using Pulumi.
 title: Concepts
-h1: Pulumi concepts
+h1: What is Pulumi?
 no_on_this_page: true
 meta_image: /images/docs/meta-images/docs-meta.png
 menu: